-If OMIDRIA and/or our product candidates, if approved, are marketed outside of the United States, a variety of risks associated with international operations could materially adversely affect our business.
+OMIDRIA, as well as any of our product candidates, if approved, that are marketed outside of the United States, may face a variety of risks associated with international operations that, if realized, could materially adversely affect our business.

-We may be subject to additional risks if OMIDRIA and/or our product candidates, if approved, are marketed outside the U.S., including:
+We may be subject to additional risks for OMIDRIA or any of our product candidates that are marketed outside the U.S., including:

-- reduced protection for intellectual property rights; - unexpected changes in tariffs, trade barriers and regulatory requirements;

-- economic weakness, including inflation, or political instability in particular foreign economies and markets; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; and - business interruptions resulting from geopolitical actions, including war and terrorism or natural disasters including earthquakes, typhoons, floods and fires
+- reduced protection for intellectual property rights; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · foreign currency fluctuations and other obligations incident to doing business in another country; and - business interruptions resulting from geopolitical actions, including war and terrorism or natural disasters including earthquakes, typhoons, floods and fires.